derekchiang/simple-worker/README.md

 ## Run demo

-Simple open up `demo/index.html` in your browser.
+Simple open up `demo/client/index.html` in your browser.

+Or, if you prefer to run it via a server:

+1. CD into `demo/`
+2. `npm install`
+3. `node server.js`
+4. Go to localhost:8000

 ## Know Restrictions